For International Women's Day, read about four women whose work in environmental leadership will safeguard a more sustainable planet.

 DIY Scarecrows are a fun STEAM Project that promotes creative solutions, teamwork, and interdisciplinary thinking.
 Four different teams constructed unique and imaginative scarecrows.
 They collaboratively fashioned outfits from ripped nylon hammocks, scavenged props from the toolshed to rubber band in scarecrow's gloved hands, and bent wire into eyeglasses that even had tape lenses!

-Return of the Dirt Girls: Fostering Teamwork and Inclusion in the Garden
+Fostering Teamwork and Inclusion

-A little over a year ago, I established an after school club that I dubbed “Dirt Girls.”
+A little over a year ago, I established an after school club that I dubbed "Dirt Girls."
 The decision to limit participation only to girls was initially motivated by the relative inequity in STEM fields.
 According to the National Girls Collaborative Project, women make up just 29% of the STEM workforce.
-Research suggests that timeContinue reading “Return of the Dirt Girls: Fostering Teamwork and Inclusion in the Garden”
+Research suggests that time … Continue reading Fostering Teamwork and Inclusion

 A lot of tiny hands help maintain the school garden after school.